-A postoperative improvement after 3 months was reported after 65.1 % of operations, while 23.3 % resulted in no postoperative change and neurological worsening was evident after 11.6 % of revisions.
-Looking at individual symptoms in the first postoperative year revealed improvements for pain, sensory disturbances, and gait.
+A postoperative improvement after 3 months was reported after 62% of operations, while 26% resulted in no postoperative change, and neurological worsening was evident after 11% of revisions.
+Looking at individual symptoms in the first postoperative year, improvements for pain, sensory disturbances, and gait had been revealed.
 The remainder of symptoms tended to be left unchanged.
 Improvements tended to be marginal and of little functional significance.
-Similar experiences have been made for patients with severe foramen magnum arachnoiditis of other causes [25].
-The realistic outlook for patients undergoing a foramen magnum revision was clinical stabilization of the previously progressive course.
+Similar experiences have been made for patients with severe foramen magnum arachnoiditis of other causes [28].
+The realistic outlook for patients undergoing a foramen magnum revision was clinical stabilization of the previously progressive course [1].